bigfix/developer.bigfix.com/site/reference/types/string.md

 # ins &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;ins&lt; (insert) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;ins&gt; (insert) tag modified by the first given string.

 # ins of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;ins&lt; (insert) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;ins&gt; (insert) tag.

 # integer &lt;string&gt; : integer